delta-hq/openblocklabs-starknet-data/README.md

 1. `pip install -r requirements.txt`
 2. `python run.py`

+## What to Do
+1. Create or edit the file associated with your DEX in the `src` folder.
+Ex: `00_haiko.py`
+2. The output of that file should be a json (saved in the `test` folder) with the data necessary to calculate market depth or the market depth itself.
+3. Add a `test_{your_dex}.py` file in the `test` folder.
+This is the file Your result will be tested against.
+4. When ready, run `python run.py` which will run all the files in `src` including the tests file.

 ## The Request
 We are requesting that participating DEXs provide a consistent solution for getting market depth data for pools.